disoweb/DigiPay/replit.md

   - **NEW**: All wallet calculations and trading now use database-stored exchange rates instead of hardcoded values
   - **NEW**: General Settings page at /admin/settings consolidating exchange rates and future platform configuration options
   - **NEW**: Improved admin navigation with centralized settings management accessible from main admin dashboard
+  - **NEW**: Auto-calculation feature - when updating one exchange rate, the system automatically calculates and stores the inverse rate (USDT_TO_NGN ↔ NGN_TO_USD)
+  - **ENHANCED**: Exchange rate management with real-time inverse calculation, modern mobile-optimized UI, and proper API endpoints

 ## User Preferences
 - Non-technical user communication preferred